💡 Download the complete guide to AI-generated synthetic data!

 Go to the ebook

-Is your AI fair and explainable?
+Fair AI and explainability need AI help.
 Fix embedded biases and create model explainability with synthetic data!

-Fairness and explainability challenges in AI and machine learning
+Fair AI and explainability challenges in AI and ML development

 • According to Gartner, by now 85% of algorithms are erroneous due to bias.